-When Google Cloud SQL shuts down an instance (e.g, for maintenance), no new connections are sent to the instance and existing connections are killed.
+When Cloud SQL shuts down an instance (e.g, for maintenance), no new connections are sent to the instance and existing connections are ended.
 The amount of time mysqld has to shutdown is capped to 1 minute.
-If the shutdown does not complete in that time, the mysqld process is forcefully terminated.
+If the shutdown does not complete in that time, the mysqld process is forcefully stopped.
 This can result in disk writes being aborted mid-way through.

-InnoDB is the only supported storage engine for Second Generation instances because it is more resistant to table corruption than other MySQL storage engines, such as MyISAM.
+InnoDB is the only supported storage engine for MySQL instances because it is more resistant to table corruption than other MySQL storage engines, such as MyISAM.

 By default, Cloud SQL database tables are created using the InnoDB storage